webmachinelearning/webnn-samples/lenet/README.md

 ## WebNN API LeNet Example
-The sample uses the LeNet classifications network as an example.
+This example showcases the [LeNet](http://yann.lecun.com/exdb/publis/pdf/lecun-01a.pdf)-based handwritten digits classification by WebNN API.

+This example leverages the network topology of [the LeNet example of Caffe*](https://github.com/BVLC/caffe/tree/master/examples/mnist), the weights of [the LeNet example of OpenVINO*](https://github.com/openvinotoolkit/openvino/tree/2020/inference-engine/samples/ngraph_function_creation_sample) and the MNIST dataset of [mnist.js](https://github.com/cazala/mnist).

-The nodes of the LeNet are listed in the following table.
+The nodes of the LeNet used in this example are listed in the following table.

 | Name | WebNN op | Remarks |
 |------|----|---------|